thorschoepe/collisionavoidance_NRP/README.md

 The steps above are also explained on the NRP webpage

-To add the NRP spikebot experiment of your choice go to "My experiments" -> Import zip All spikebot versions I've created so far are located at:
+To add the NRP spikebot experiment of your choice go to "My experiments" -> Import zip You can use this zip file as a start point:

-/spiking-insect-vision/docs/nrp_collision_avoidance/code/spikebot/backup/
+collisionavoidance_NRP/code/experiments/spikebot_cluttered_environment.zip

 After you've added the experiment to the NRP it will be given a name.
 You can see the name in the browser at Experiment files, Experiments on the left side panel.
-This name you will have to set as the "run_name" variable string in step 4.2 below.
+You have to set this name as the "run_name" variable string in step 4.2 below.

 4.2 Two variables have to be set for each experiment, the name of the experiment "run_name" and the name of the folder where the data will be saved "run_folder".
-You set both of these variables in the script code/virtual_coach/number_collision_avoidance.py As long as you choose a backup at code/spikebot/backup which is later or equal the 26 of May 2020 you only have to set the variable in number_collision_avoidance.py.
-Always check before running that the variable name fits the required destination.
+You set both of these variables in the script code/virtual_coach/number_collision_avoidance.py Always check before running that the variable name fits the required destination.
-If you want to run various different experiments use a backup version later or equal the 10th of June or the version 200526_best_spikebot_preformance_more_descriptions.zip .
-Here you can set the "run_folder" variable and the "run_name" variable as an array in code/virtual_coach/number_collision_avoidance.py.
+You can set the "run_folder" variable and the "run_name" variable as an array in code/virtual_coach/number_collision_avoidance.py.
 Then, the code will automatically run all these experiments one after the other.
-The number of repetitions of each experiment is definde in number_collision_avoidance.py within the variable "number_repetitions".
+The number of repetitions of each experiment is defined in number_collision_avoidance.py within the variable "number_repetitions".

+Before running the experiment make sure that all path variables are set correctly.
+Hence, check all files in the experiment zip, and the folder code/virtual_coach for wrong path variables.

 4.3 Run the automated environment (virtual coach)